Bounding deformation spaces of Kleinian groups with two generators: Conic interactive pairs

-In the next section, we will begin to construct certain families of groups for which there exists a conic interactive pair.
-To do this we will require procedures by which conic interactive pairs may be `deformed' by M\"obius transformations to give conic interactive pairs for different groups.
-This generalises work by Lyndon and Ullman, who observed in the case of groups generated by two parabolic elements that a fundamental strip for one generator can be moved by scaling to give a different tessellation of $ \IC $ by strips which is invariant under that generator such that the complement of a strip is still mapped off itself by a conjugate of $B$, \cite[Theorem 3]{LU}.
-In our setting we will see that $\mathbf{K}$ can be moved by scaling to generate a partial tessellation of $ \C $ which is invariant under $A$ and still has complement mapped off itself by a conjugate of $B$.
+We now study conjugates of groups with conic interactive pairs which also have conic interactive pairs.
+Our goal is to generalise work by Lyndon and Ullman, who studied the case of groups generated by two parabolic elements, say $ \langle X,Y \rangle $; they studied in~\autocite[Theorem 3]{LU} the possible scaling factors by which a fundamental strip for the parabolic $ X $ can be scaled to give a different fundamental strip for $ X $ and thus a different tessellation of $ \IC $ that is invariant under $ X $, while preserving the property that the complement of the strip is mapped into the strip by $ B $.
+In other words, they studied affine transformations which can be used to deform one ping-pong set into another.
+The extremal affine transformations with this property were then used to bound the region of discreteness of $ \langle X,Y \rangle $.
+In our setting we will replace the infinite strip by the cone $\mathbf{K}$ and deform it by scaling to generate a tessellation of a subset of $ \C $ which is invariant under $A$ and still has complement mapped off itself by a conjugate of $B$; just as in the work of Lyndon and Ullman, the extremal scalings will give us bounds for the deformation space of $ \langle A,B \rangle $.

-Let ${\bf P}\in \IC$ and ${\cal P}$ be a regular $n$-gon whose barycenter is ${\bf P}$.
-Choose an orientation on $\partial{\cal P}$, which corresponds to a consistent choice of edge for every vertex; from each vertex extend the chosen edge to an infinite ray.
-We call the result a {\em stellation} of ${\cal P}$.
+Let $\mathbf{P}\in \IC$ and ${\mathcal{P}}$ be a regular $n$-gon whose barycentre is $\mathbf{P}$.
+Choose an orientation on $\partial{\mathcal{P}}$, which corresponds to a consistent choice of edge for every vertex; from each vertex extend the chosen edge to an infinite ray.
+We call the result a \df{stellation} of ${\mathcal{P}}$.
 This is illustrated in \cref{fig3} for the heptagon and square.

 The components of the complement of the stellation of a regular $n$-gon are sectors of angle $2\pi/n$ and are all isometric.
-Any rotation of order $n$ fixing the barycenter ${\bf P}$ of ${\cal P}$ and the point $\infty$ permutes these sectors.
+Any rotation of order $n$ fixing the barycentre $\mathbf{P}$ of ${\mathcal{P}}$ and the point $\infty$ permutes these sectors.